lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/scope.rst

 method that allows the partial charges of atoms to adjust according to their local environment.

-In :ref:`gcmc-silica-label`, a Monte Carlo simulation in the grand canonical ensemble is implemented to demonstrate how LAMMPS can be used to simulate an open system that exchanges particles with a reservoir.
+In :ref:`gcmc-silica-label`, the adsorption of a fluid in silica pores is modeled.
+To do so, a Monte Carlo simulation in the grand canonical ensemble is implemented to demonstrate how LAMMPS can be used to simulate an open system that exchanges particles with a reservoir.